 (Please note, any correspondence to the Longleaf Triathlon should NOT be sent to this address.
 We rent this facility during race weekend only.
 Correspondence address is listed on the Contact Us page.)

-All relay team members at the same time, to pick up your packet.
-Substitution of a relay team member will not be permitted beyond October 13th.
+Relay team members can pick up their packets separately.
+Substitution of a relay team member will not be permitted beyond October 11th.

 Mandatory Bike Check-In